-11 Best Corn Mazes in the Bay Area
+10 Best Corn Mazes in the Bay Area for 2020

 These insane twists and turns of nature used to be done manually, but now they’re mostly done by GPS and computer-controlled machines.
-Plus we’ve also thrown in a few smaller corn mazes and hay mazes if you’re looking for something more old school.
+We’ve rounded up the best corn mazes open for 2020 around the greater Bay Area, plus we’ve also thrown in a few smaller corn mazes and hay mazes if you’re looking for something more old school.

 Petaluma Pumpkin Patch & Amazing Corn Maze

-Day Maze open every day until 6pm.
-Friday and Saturday night maze 6-10pm.
+Day Maze open daily: 10am until 6pm; Friday and Saturday Night Maze: 6-10pm.

 The 4 acre Amazing Corn Maze offers everyone a challenge, young and old alike.
 Think of walking through 10 foot tall corn stalks, with only one way out; the course usually takes at least 45 minutes to complete.
-This year, they have added a 2nd story viewing platform inside the corn maze.
 Corn Maze Daytime Admission is $7; evening is $10.

 The Great Peter Pumpkin Patch & Hay Maze

-This pumpkin patch features tons of free activities including learning how to milk a cow, a free corn pit, a free hay maze, and free hay rides.
-Plus you can dig for your own potatoes, pick your own organic pumpkin, eat some pumpkin ice cream, and listen to live music on the weekends.
+This pumpkin patch features tons of free activities including learning how to milk a cow, a free hay maze and hay pyramid, and free hay rides.
+Plus you can pick your own organic pumpkin, eat some pumpkin ice cream, and listen to live music on the weekends.